FAQs for our international students and boarders.

 When should I apply for boarding?

-Mary Ward House has space for 90 students, therefore we advise applying for a boarding space at least 12 months before your intended starting date at St Mary's.
+We have space for c.90 students, therefore we advise applying for a boarding space at least 12 months before the intended starting date.

 Do I need a guardian?

-Students who do not have a family member in the UK are required to have a guardian living in the UK.
-A guardian must be appointed, before we can accept a student to the school.
+Students who do not have a family member in the UK must have a guardian living in the UK.
+A guardian must be appointed before we can accept a student to the school.

 Do you offer Visa sponsorship?

-We are licensed as a Tier 4 Sponsor by UK Visas and Immigrations (UKVI) and offer child student visa sponsorship for full boarders.
+We are licensed as a Child Student (formerly Tier 4) Sponsor by UK Visas and Immigrations (UKVI) and offer child student visa sponsorship for full boarders.

-Please contact UKVI to help you choose the correct route for you.
+Please contact UKVI to help you choose the correct route.

 How do international students apply for a place?